High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Experimental Setup

 \textbf{Training.} We use the described architecture with 3-layer DOF-individual encoder MLPs, 1-layer coordinate encoder MLPs, 2-layer group encoder MLPs, and the final 7-layer density MLP.
 We train using the Adam optimizer for 1,320,000 steps with a learning rate of $4e-5$ and optimize the parameters of all MLPs together.

-\textbf{Predicted visualizations.} We produce point clouds by querying the field from two camera poses at the front of the scene on the $x$- and $y$-axes.
+\textbf{Visualizations.} To visualize the \textit{predicted} self-model, we produce point clouds by querying the field from two camera poses at the front and side of the scene on the $y$- and $x$-axes.
 Points with alpha values above $0.015$ are kept, determining the isolevel.
 On the fused point cloud, marching cubes \cite{lewiner2003efficient} reconstruction is applied to generate a triangle mesh, followed by hole repair and Taubin smoothing \cite{taubin1995curve} algorithms.

-\textbf{Ground truth visualization.} We produce ground-truth 3D data by simulating the true geometric model in Pybullet.
-The ground-truth point cloud for a joint configuration is the fusion of six point clouds from RGB-D images obtained from two camera views per axis at either end of the axis with the view centered at the object.
-The mesh is produced identically to the predicted meshes.
+To visualize the \textit{ground truth}, we simulate the true robot model in Pybullet.
+The ground-truth point cloud for a joint configuration is the fusion of six point clouds from RGB-D images obtained from two camera views per axis, one at either end, with the view centered at the object.
+The mesh is then produced identically to the predicted mesh.

 \textbf{Metrics.} To assess the quality of our model, we compare the ground-truth against the predicted meshes.
-First, we use the customary Chamfer-L2 distance, the shortest Euclidean distance of each point in a set to any point in the other set, applied symmetrically and averaged over all points.
+First, we use the customary Chamfer-L2 distance, the shortest Euclidean distance of a point in a set to any point in the other set, applied symmetrically and averaged over all points.
 This returns an average spatial offset per point.
 We generate the point sets by sampling uniformly from the mesh surfaces.
-In addition, as measures for the spatial similarity of the predicted shape, we compute two intersection over union (IoU) metrics.
-Both are based on a union point cloud, constructed by fusion, and an intersection point cloud, constructed by keeping points with negative signed distance relative to the mesh defined by the other point cloud.
-We compute a 2D metric, relating the surface areas of the meshes reconstructed from the two point clouds, and a 3D metric, relating the volumes of the convex hulls of the same two meshes.
-The hull is generated from a fixed number of uniformly sampled surface points.
+Second, as measures for the spatial similarity of the shapes, we compute two intersection over union (IoU) metrics.
+Both are based on a union point cloud, constructed by fusion, and an intersection point cloud, constructed by keeping points with a negative signed distance to the mesh defined by the other point cloud.
+We compute a 2D metric, relating the surface areas of the meshes reconstructed from the point clouds, and a 3D metric, relating the volumes of their convex hulls, produced from uniformly sampled surface points.